 Endocannabinoid Receptors

-Both these receptors can be found throughout the body.
-However, CB2 receptors are more abundant in the immune system, tissues, and organs.
-CB1 receptors, on the other hand, are more concentrated in the brain and the central nervous system.
+CB2 receptors are more abundant in the immune system, tissues, and organs.
+CB1 receptors are more concentrated in the brain and central nervous system.

-The endocannabinoids can bind to either receptor.
-The effects will be determined by the receptor's location and the endocannabinoid it binds to.
-For instance, endocannabinoids might bind to CB2 receptors in the immune cells, signaling inflammation in your body.
+The endocannabinoids bind to cannabinoid receptors, and the effect depends on the receptor’s location.
+For instance, endocannabinoids might bind to CB2 receptors in immune cells, signaling inflammation in the body.

 Enzymes